seveas/python-hpilo/docs/cli.rst

 If hponcfg is not at :file:`/sbin/hponcfg` or :file:`C:\\Program Files\\HP Lights-Out Configuration Utility\\cpqlocfg.exe`, you
-cen set an alternative path in the config, see the example config file.
+can set an alternative path in the config, see the example config file.